Written: January 28,2017

 There were tears of desperation, confusion, frustration, and tears from feeling broken-down and set back.

 And as I prayed, those tears streamed down my face, and I felt as though I had been hit in the gut with the reality of the situation.

 I can no longer remain silent.
 My convictions are too deep to sit back and let the people my God loves so fiercely, radically, and passionately think that He, or His Church, does not care about them.

 I’ll be honest: the things I have to say may not settle well with you.
 You may disagree with the way I feel and how I see things, but that’s okay.

 Our doctrines may differ, you may have better solutions, or we may disagree entirely; but that is okay, because I believe there is more than enough room at God’s table for the both of us.
 So stay with me.

 I’ve cried more in the last eight days than I have in the past 8 months combined.

 I have cried because some, if not most, people all over the world will associate his words, actions, beliefs, and policies with Christianity.
-And I have cried because some Christians do believe that his words, actions, beliefs, and policies represent the true gospel.
+And I have cried because some Christians actually believe that his words, actions, beliefs, and policies do represent the true gospel.

 January 20th, the day of our 45th President’s Inauguration, revealed the rising tension and obvious the division in our country.